v1tor2003/Gomuko/README.md

-# Gomuko RMI Java Program
+# Gomoku RMI Java Program

 This project demonstrates a Remote Method Invocation (RMI) application in Java, where a client-server architecture is implemented.
 The server hosts the game sarver that the players can, via the clients access remotely.